Russia Diplomatic Profile

 Economic Policy

 Russia’s closest economic policy partners are North Korea, Belarus, and Iran.
-Most adversarial: Ukraine, Italy, and United Kingdom.
+Most adversarial: Ukraine, United Kingdom, and Italy.

 Key Questions